blockworks-foundation/mango-explorer/Quickstart.md

 To run this quickstart you’ll need:
 * A server set up with [docker](https://www.docker.com/) or [podman](https://podman.io/) installed and configured.
 * Some SOL for transaction costs.
-* Some Solana-based USDT (we'll convert USDT to other tokens in this Quickstart).
+* Some Solana-based USDC (we'll convert USDC to other tokens in this Quickstart).

 # 1. ❓ Why Run A Liquidator?